Multi-scale time-resolved electron diffraction: A case study in moir\'e materials: Results

-We parameterize the periodic solution $T(t, {\bf x}; \alpha, A, \sigma_0)$ with three time-independent scalars: the diffusion constant $\alpha$, and the amplitude $A$ and width $\sigma_0$ of the pump pulses.
-The forcing term $f(t, {\bf x}; A, \sigma_0)$ represents the pump periodically injecting energy into the system.
-The transverse diffusivity $\alpha$ is a fit parameter and the model expressed in Eq.~\eqref{heat} makes no assumptions concerning the mechanism for heat transport.
-The diffraction intensity $I$ is the sum of all contributions within the region of interest around the $(1\bar{2}10)$ peaks highlighted in Fig.~\ref{fig:diffraction}(a).
-Equation~\eqref{heat} is solvable by Fourier series, and the analytic approximation we make consists in simply truncating this series to finite order.
-A detailed derivation of the explicit expression for the fit function is provided in the Supplemental Material.
+The periodic solution $T(t, {\mathbf{x}}; \alpha, A, \sigma_0)$ contains three parameters: the diffusion constant $\alpha$, and the amplitude $A$ and width $\sigma_0$ of the pump pulses.
+The forcing term $f(t, {\mathbf{x}}; A, \sigma_0)$ represents the pump injecting energy into the system.
+The model makes no assumptions concerning the transport mechanism.
+The diffraction intensity $I$ is the sum of peaks labeled 1--4 in Fig.~\ref{fig:diffraction}(a).
+Eq.~\eqref{heat} is solvable by Fourier series, and we obtain an analytic approximation by simply truncating this series to finite order.
+The Supplemental Material provides a detailed derivation of the explicit expression.

 We find excellent agreement between our data and three-parameter phenomenological model.
-Solid lines in Fig.~\ref{fig:heat} (b) ii--viii show the spatial profile implied by the fitted model; the solid line in Fig.~\ref{fig:heat} (c) shows the fitted temperature envelope at the center of the sample square.
-The interpretation of Fig.~\ref{fig:heat} is that the extreme aspect ratio of the bilayer-substrate combination --- $10$ nm thick versus $250 \ \mathrm{\mu m}$ wide --- results in two relaxation timescales: a fast timescale, $\tau_\mathrm{fast} < 1 \ \mathrm{n s}$, and a slow timescale, $ \tau_\mathrm{slow} > 1 \ \mathrm{ms}$.
-The fit implies a decay in the temperature of the bilayer following the arrival of the first pump pulse to $5\%$ of its peak value before the arrival of the second.
-This $5\%$ residue accumulates for the duration of the $440 \ \mathrm{\mu s}$ pulse train and, following the end of the pulse train, relaxes exponentially at a rate set by the sample window size $L$: $\tau_\mathrm{slow} = L^2/(\pi^2 \alpha)$.
+Solid lines in Fig.~\ref{fig:heat}(b) ii--viii show the spatial profile implied by the fitted model; the solid line in Fig.~\ref{fig:heat}(c) shows the fitted temperature envelope at the center of the sample square.
+The interpretation of Fig.~\ref{fig:heat} is that the extreme aspect ratio of the bilayer--substrate combination -- $10~{\rm nm}$ thick versus $250 \ \mathrm{\mu m}$ wide -- results in two relaxation timescales: a fast timescale, $\tau_{\mathrm{fast}} < 1 \ \mathrm{n s}$, and a slow timescale, $ \tau_{\mathrm{slow}} > 1 \ \mathrm{ms}$.
+The fit implies a decay in the temperature of the bilayer following the arrival of the first pump pulse to 5\% of its peak value before the arrival of the second.
+This 5\% residue accumulates for the duration of the $440 \ \mathrm{\mu s}$ pulse train and, following the end of the pulse train, relaxes exponentially at a rate set by the sample window size $L$: $\tau_{\mathrm{slow}} = L^2/(2\pi^2 \alpha)$.